techidaily/site-android-location-track/source/_posts/in-2024-how-to-track-a-lost-itel-s23plus-for-free-drfone-by-drfone-virtual-android.md

 [Try Now](https://tools.techidaily.com/wondershare/drfone/drfone-toolkit/)

 ## How to Detect and Remove Spyware on Itel S23+?

 As scary as it sounds, it is actually quite possible that someone is spying on your iPhone.
 These hackers and sometimes amateurs make use of sophisticated spy software to infiltrate your device and have access to your information.
 If you have reason to suspect that someone might have access to your iPhone, it is important to take the steps to figure out just how they gained access to the Itel S23+ device and how to eliminate the threat.
 This article will help you with both.

+## Part 1: Can Someone Spy on my iPhone?

+The biggest question most iPhone users have is; can someone spy on my iPhone?
+The truth is, it is actually quite easy to spy on an iPhone remotely thanks to the availability of many kinds of spy or monitoring programs.
+A hacker can also gain access to your device’s information through phishing websites.
+If you have ever seen those ads while browsing that tell you’ve won something spectacular even though you didn’t enter a competition, clicking on the ad often leads to a phishing website where your information could be severely compromised.

+It is important to note that this can happen to anyone partly due to the sophisticated ways that hackers can infiltrate a device.
+Thanks to spying software, the person spying on your iPhone doesn’t even need to be a sophisticated hacker.
+They can be your spouse or employer.

 <!-- affiliate ads begin -->
 <a href="https://bluettius.sjv.io/c/5597632/2139118/17108" target="_top" id="2139118">